TopSpectrum/rails_multisite/README.md

 1. Present but inactive
 2. Active via YAML
-3. Active via federation database
+3. Active via Federation Database

 #### Present but inactive

 This plugin will detect the absence of a config file (`config/multisite.yml`) and then switch into inactive mode.
 It will not modify your application memory space.
-This is for backwards compat.

 Alternatively, you can have the `config/multisite.yml` file present, but disable it via: